george-sarji/Skillz-2018/README.md

 ** Note: There is a file that is not shared due to private purposes.

 ## Folders
 - Old code: This folder contains the oldest version of code that we had, which we found unworkable.
-We abandoned it and created a new code within three days that was used for the finale.
+We abandoned it and created a new code within three days that was used for the finale. (<a href="https://github.com/george17-meet/Skillz-2018-Old">Repository</a>)
 - Pre-finale code: This folder contains the code that was submitted to the finals before the site was closed.